dvidelabs/flatcc/README.md

 missing include files.

-The generated code, especially with all combined with --stdout, may appear large, but only the parts actually used will take space up the final executable or object file.
+The generated code, especially with all combined with --stdout, may appear large, but only the parts actually used will take up space in the final executable or object file.
 Modern compilers inline and include only necessary parts of the statically linked builder library.